-In this digital world we live in, it’s good to know there are still some places left that offer little or absolutely no connectivity at all – no way to get in touch with all those ‘friends’ and followers through social media, nowhere to check your emails and no way to stream the latest episode of whatever TV show you happen to be currently hooked on.
-Cell phone reception doubtful, good times guaranteed.
-Here’s our list of Top 10 places to get off the grid.
+In this digital world we live in, it’s nice to know there are still some places left that offer little or absolutely no connectivity at all.
+That means no way to update your followers on social media, nowhere to check your emails and no way to stream the latest episode of whatever show you might currently be hooked on.
+With cell phone reception doubtful and good times guaranteed, here’s our list of the top 10 places around the world to well and truly get off the grid.

 The breathtaking views of the Annapurna region will overwhelm even the most committed technophiles.
 Comprising some of the planet’s highest mountain peaks, the Annapurna Conservation Area is Nepal’s first and largest conservation area.
 It’s also home to some world-class treks, including the famed Annapurna Circuit.
 Unplug and get a good whiff of that fresh mountain air!

 The world’s largest hot desert, the Sahara Desert dominates northern Africa.
 It’s so large in fact, that it’s almost the size of the entire United States.
-But with some of the sand dunes reaching up to 180m high and shifting as they do with the wind, the only way to travel is by camel.
+But with some of the sand dunes reaching up to 180 metres in height and shifting as they do with the wind, the only way to travel is by camel.
 Trek into the Sahara by camel on a tour to Morocco, and prick your ears up at night after a fireside dinner and some traditional music and dancing.
 Hear that?
 Silence.

 5. Mt.
 Kilimanjaro, Tanzania

 Kilimanjaro, the highest mountain in Africa (and the highest freestanding mountain on the planet) is not known for its internet connectivity.
-Taking the Machame Route (steeper than the Marangu Route but yielding a higher success rate) will see you hiking through lush rainforest before circling along the southern circuit beneath the glaciated precipices.
-Enjoy the view – it’s only going to get better.
+Following the quieter and scenic Rongai route from the north, wind your way through farmland, forest and remote wilderness on your way to the summit.
+Enjoy the views as you trek – they only get better.

 The Okavango is the largest inland delta in the world, studded with exotic little islands and teeming with birds and other wildlife.
 Explore the waterways in a traditional mokoro – a dug-out canoe – and see elephant, hippos, crocodiles, wild dogs and an unrivalled variety of birdlife.
 Fed by rainfall in the Angolan highlands, the Okavango reaches a size of up to 15 000 square kilometres, meaning you’ll be well and truly out of range and off the grid.